The UK wants to send refugees to Rwanda. Is that legal?

 One uncertainty concerns the numbers of refugees who would be processed in Rwanda.
 Mr. Johnson has said that an “unlimited” number of people could be relocated.
 Rwanda will have “the capacity to resettle tens of thousands of people in the years ahead,” he said the day the deal was unveiled.

-But reporters accompanying Ms. Patel to Kigali for the deal’s announcement last month were shown accommodation they estimated could hold only 100 people at a time, for an annual total of 500 people.
+On Thursday, government officials showed off three reception centers where they said asylum-seekers will be housed, with a capacity of 722 beds.
 Last year, according to British government figures, over 35,000 people entered the U.K. irregularly, 28,526 of them by boat.

 “We are jointly assessing with the U.K. at every step how many are to be sent,” Ms. Makolo explained.